MakanaMakesStuff/Form-Edtior-Plugin/README.md

-### PHP Class FormEdtior
+### PHP Class FormEditor

-Within the FormEdtior/index.php file, we will load classes based on the paths that we define here. e.g:
+Within the FormEditor/index.php file, we will load classes based on the paths that we define here. e.g:

 ```php